 Our entry guidelines have been written with access in mind.
 We take a holistic view of applicants when making a decision about their suitability to study at Point Blank.
 We are open to applicants without formal qualifications and take into consideration a diverse range of evidence, experience or portfolios.
 In addition, we have also designed a 16-week Access Course delivered via our Online School where students can build vital skills and a portfolio of music to support their application.

-Point Blank has designed the structure of our programmes with inclusivity in mind.
-In 2016, 62% of our students were over the age of 21 and many study at Point Blank alongside other commitments such as work or family.
-Our key focuses on inclusive practice revolve around flexible entry points, multi-mode learning, 1-2-1 tutorials, blended learning and a flexible curriculum.
+At Point Blank, we have also designed the structure of our programmes with inclusivity in mind.
+In a recent survey, 62% of our students were over the age of 21 and many study at Point Blank alongside other commitments such as work or family.
+Examples of inclusive practice include flexible entry points, multi-mode learning, 1-2-1 tutorials, blended learning and a flexible curriculum.
 For more information on any of these points, please head here.

 If you’d like to join the Point Blank family, we offer a range of courses which delve deep into Music Production, DJing, Singing and Songwriting, Radio Broadcasting, Music Business and more.
-If you’d like to learn more about what we teach here, what you can gain from studying with Point Blank and how to sign up, feel free to contact us.
+If you’d like to learn more about what we teach here, what you can gain from studying with Point Blank and how to sign up, please contact us.